 Seeds of Hope Nicaragua

 Seeds of Hope Nicaragua was opened in 2019 by Keylin Chavez.
-Keylin is originally from Costa Rica, and she and her mother lived with Holly who was a former teacher at Seeds of Hope.
-Keylin first heard about Seeds of Hope from Holly, and when she moved back to San Marcos, Nicaragua, she felt compelled to start a Seeds of Hope program for the children in her town.
+Keylin is originally from Costa Rica, and she and her mother lived with a teacher from Seeds of Hope, which is how she first found out about the program.
+When she moved with her husband to San Marcos, Nicaragua, she felt compelled to start a Seeds of Hope program for the children in her town.
 Nicaragua faces extreme poverty, and is the second poorest nation in the Americas after Haiti.
 79% of the country lives on less than US$2.00 a day.
 Nicaragua also has high levels of sexual exploitation of children, human trafficking, and the UN estimates 500,000 children aged 3-17 are not in the educational system.
 The high poverty levels force an estimated 340,000 children aged between 5-17 into the workforce.
 Seeds of Hope will provide these children with a meal each time they attend class, new vocational opportunities, spiritual mentorship, creative expression through the arts program, fun recreational classes, and a loving community to become a part of.